dandon1990/stirling-golf-community/README.md

 ### About Page

 * The About page gives the user more information about when and where they would be playing golf.
-* The different scetions give a short description of each golf course.
+* The different sections give a short description of each golf course.
 * Each section also contains external links to the websites of the individual golf courses.
 All links open in a new tab for optimal user experience.
 * All links were placed at the end of each section in a new paragraph to make them stand out to the user.